- Education and Training: workshop

 - Sustainable Communities: social networks

-This Value Chain Partnerships (VCP) project proposed to: (1) develop Community of Practice (CoP) curriculum and workshop materials; (2) pilot test CoP Workshop training and materials prior to its formal launch with 20-24 Iowa State University (ISU) Extension county and field staff participating; (3) provide the CoP Workshop in Year 1 to 48 Extension, agency, and/or non-profit educators and researchers in the north central states to address challenges in sustainable agriculture at a two-day workshop; (4) allow participants to participate in a community of practice meeting; (5) share all training materials on Communities of Practice on the web; (6) provide regular conference calls and creation of a listserv to provide networking and problem solving support; (7) develop a workshop in Year 2 where participants can share best practices as their new CoPs develop and evolve; (8) workshop materials and short presentations also will be shared on the web; (9) train an additional 120 Extension, agency, and/or non-profit educators and researchers in the north central states; and (10) evaluate activities using project surveys to measure short-term learning outcomes after each workshop in both Years 1 and 2.
-Year 2 evaluation activities will rely on face-to-face and/or telephone interviews to measure medium-term impacts of this project in terms of changes made by participants and representative organizations/agencies as a result of their participation.
+CoP training will be delivered via an initial face-to-face workshop in Year 1, followed by regular conference calls and creation of a listserv to provide networking and problem solving support, and a workshop in Year 2 where participants can share best practices as their new CoPs develop and evolve.
+Iowa State University (ISU) Extension county and field staff (20-24 people) will participate in a pilot to test the training and materials prior to its formal launch.
+Training materials and short presentations also will be shared on the VCP web site.
+Evaluation activities will use project surveys to measure short-term learning outcomes after each workshop in both Years 1 and 2.
+Year 2 evaluation activities will rely on face-to-face and/or telephone interviews to measure medium-term impacts of this project in terms of changes participants and representative organizations/agencies have made as a result of their participation and application.